AdmitScore™

 Highlights high-cost medication and service needs for facility review.

-Two scores by role
+Scores by role

 Follow-up questions